raryson/node-get-started/README.md

   GET - http://localhost:3000
 ```

-THCHCHRARAN, you have your Hello World if everything is fine!
+🎉🎉🎉 You have your Hello World if everything is fine! 🎉🎉🎉

 For starting with exercicies, check the file EXERCICIES.md